 What is Dahi Baray?

 Dahi means yogurt and Baray are fried and soaked lentil dumplings.
 It’s a popular street food of Pakistan and India so people call it by different names.
 People from North Indian side call it Dahi Bhalla, South Indian recognize as Dahi Vada.
-Karachi and Mumbai people call it Dahi Baray.
+Karachi and Mumbai people call it Dahi Baray or Dahi Bada.

 Dahi baray basically falls in the category of chaat like dahi Bhalla chaat or dahi vada chaat.
 The lentil ratio is paramount to make soft Baray or Bhalla.
 Here I used soaked moong and maash (urad) dal spiced up with spices and blend to make fine paste.
 Deep fried and soaked in water to make soft bara then dipped into creamy whisked yogurt.
 Topped with tamarind and green chutney and sprinkle a pinch of red chili and chaat masala.
 Believe me, it turned out so well and extremely soft, just melt out in my mouth.